 - The number of cells compared (eg, 17,360 cells).

 - Link to "DIF DATA" showing any differences.

 - Link to "ADJ DATA" showing adjusted differences.

 - Overall validation indicator and explanation (eg, Green).

-Any red indicator is investigated and resolved to yellow or green.
+Any red indicator is investigated and (if possible) resolved to yellow or green.

 In addition, previous validations are retained, to provide an "audit trail".
 In other words, the current release is valid, the previous release was valid, etc. Please see this example.
 For those interested in the technical details, a more complete description of TBV is available.

 Links to Table-Based Validation Report Pages